- The massive costs and dubious benefits associated with hosting the Olympic Games has led to criticisms about the process for selecting a host city.

 The Olympics have evolved dramatically since the first modern games were held in 1896.
-In the second half of the twentieth century, both the costs of hosting as well as the revenue produced by the spectacle grew rapidly, sparking controversy over the burdens being shouldered by host countries.
+In the second half of the twentieth century, both the costs of hosting and the revenue produced by the spectacle grew rapidly, sparking controversy over the burdens host countries shouldered.
 A growing number of economists argue that both the short- and long-term benefits of hosting the games are at best exaggerated and at worst nonexistent, leaving many host countries with large debts and maintenance liabilities.
-Instead, many argue, the bidding and selection process should be reformed to incentivize realistic budget planning, increase transparency, and promote sustainable investments that serve the public interest.
+Instead, many argue, Olympic committees should reform the bidding and selection process to incentivize realistic budget planning, increase transparency, and promote sustainable investments that serve the public interest.

 When did the costs of hosting the games become a concern?

 The 1976 Summer Olympics in Montreal came to symbolize the fiscal risks of hosting.
-The projected cost of $124 million was more than $2.6 billion short of the actual cost, largely due to the construction delays and cost overruns of a new stadium, saddling the city’s taxpayers with billions of dollars of debt that took nearly three decades to pay off.
+The projected cost of $124 million was billions below the actual cost, largely due to construction delays and cost overruns for a new stadium, saddling the city’s taxpayers with some $1.5 billion in debt that took nearly three decades to pay off.

-These costs have led to renewed Olympics skepticism, and a number of cities have withdrawn their bids for the 2022 and 2024 Games over cost concerns.
-Oslo and Stockholm both backed out of their 2022 bids upon realizing that costs would be higher than originally conceived.
+These costs have led to renewed skepticism, and a number of cities have withdrawn their bids for the 2022, 2024, and 2028 games over cost concerns.
+Oslo and Stockholm both backed out of their 2022 bids upon realizing that costs would be higher than originally estimated.
 Boston withdrew from consideration for the 2024 Games, with its mayor saying that he “refuse[d] to mortgage the future of the city away.”
 The 2024 finalists, Budapest, Hamburg, and Rome, also withdrew, leaving only Los Angeles and Paris.
 In an unprecedented move, given the lack of candidates, the IOC chose the 2024 and 2028 venues simultaneously in 2017, with Paris and Los Angeles taking turns hosting.

 What costs do cities incur for hosting the games?

 Cities must first invest millions of dollars in evaluating, preparing, and submitting a bid to the IOC.
 The cost of planning, hiring consultants, organizing events, and the necessary travel consistently falls between $50 million and $100 million.
-Tokyo spent as much as $150 million on its failed 2016 bid, and about half that much for its successful 2020 bid, while Toronto decided it could not afford the $60 million necessary for a 2024 bid.
+Tokyo spent as much as $150 million on its failed 2016 bid, and about half that much for its successful 2020 bid, while Toronto decided it could not afford the $60 million it would have needed for a 2024 bid.

 There is also usually the need for more general infrastructure, especially housing and transportation.
-The IOC requires cities hosting the games to have a minimum of 40,000 available hotel rooms, which in the case of Rio 2016 has necessitated the construction of 15,000 new hotel room.
+The IOC requires cities hosting the summer games to have a minimum of forty thousand available hotel rooms, which in Rio’s case necessitated the construction of fifteen thousand new hotel rooms.
 Roads, train lines, and airports need to be upgraded or constructed.

 Altogether, these infrastructure costs range from $5 billion to over $50 billion.
 Many countries justify such expenditures in the hopes that the spending will outlive the Olympic Games.
 For instance, some 85 percent [PDF] of the Sochi 2014 Games’ more than $50 billion budget went to building non-sports infrastructure from scratch.
 More than half of the Beijing 2008 budget of $45 billion went to rail, roads, and airports, while nearly a fourth went to environmental clean-up efforts.

-Operational costs make up a smaller but still significant chunk of hosts’ Olympic budget.
-Security costs have escalated quickly after the 9/11 attacks—Sydney in 2000 spent $250 million while Athens in 2004 spent over $1.5 billion, and costs have remained between $1 billion and $2 billion since.
+Operational costs make up a smaller but still significant chunk of hosts’ Olympics budget.
+Security costs have escalated quickly since the 9/11 attacks—Sydney spent $250 million in 2000 while Athens spent over $1.5 billion in 2004, and costs have remained between $1 billion and $2 billion since.

-Another major issue is the so-called “white elephants,” or expensive facilities that, because of their size or specialized nature, have limited post-Olympics use.
+Also problematic are so-called white elephants, or expensive facilities that, because of their size or specialized nature, have limited post-Olympics use.
 These often impose costs for years to come.
-Sydney’s Olympic stadium now costs the city $30 million a year to maintain.
-Beijing’s famous “Bird’s Nest” stadium cost $460 million to build and $10 million a year to maintain, and sits unused.
+Sydney’s Olympic stadium costs the city $30 million a year to maintain.
+Beijing’s famous “Bird’s Nest” stadium cost $460 million to build and requires $10 million a year to maintain, and sits mostly unused.
 Almost all of the facilities built for the 2004 Athens Olympics, whose costs contributed to the Greek debt crisis, are now derelict.
 Gangwon, the South Korean regional government responsible for most of the 2018 games’ infrastructure, is expected to incur an $8.5 million annual deficit due to upkeep of unused facilities.

 How do the benefits compare to the costs?

-The 1984 Olympics in Los Angeles are the only games to have produced a surplus, in large part because the city was able to almost totally rely on already existing infrastructure.
+The 1984 Olympics in Los Angeles were the only games to produce a surplus, in large part because the city was able to rely on already existing infrastructure.

 As the costs of hosting have skyrocketed, revenues cover only a fraction of expenditures.
-Beijing’s 2008 Summer Olympics generated $3.6 billion in revenue, compared with over $40 billion in costs.
-Vancouver’s Winter Games in 2010 generated $2.8 billion compared with $7.6 billion in costs, and London’s Summer Games in 2012 generated $5.2 billion compared with $18 billion in costs.
-What’s more, much of the revenue doesn’t go to the host—the IOC keeps more than half of all television revenue, which represents the single largest chunk of money generated by the games.
+Beijing’s 2008 Summer Olympics generated $3.6 billion in revenue, compared with over $40 billion in costs, and London’s Summer Games in 2012 generated $5.2 billion compared with $18 billion in costs.
+What’s more, much of the revenue doesn’t go to the host—the IOC keeps more than half of all television revenue, typically the single largest chunk of money generated by the games.

 Impact studies carried out or commissioned by host governments before the games often argue that hosting the event will provide a major economic lift by creating jobs, drawing tourists, and boosting overall economic output.
 However, research carried out after the games shows that these purported benefits are dubious.

-Perhaps unexpectedly, economists have also found that the impact on tourism is mixed, as the security, crowding, and higher prices that the Olympics bring dissuade many visitors.
-Barcelona, which hosted in 1992, is cited as a tourism success story, rising from the eleventh to the sixth most popular destination in Europe after the Summer Games there, and Sydney in 2000 and Vancouver in 2010 both saw slight increases in tourism.
-But London in 2012, Beijing in 2008, and Salt Lake City in 2002 all saw decreases in tourism the years of their Olympics.
+Economists have also found that the impact on tourism is mixed, as the security, crowding, and higher prices that the Olympics bring dissuade many visitors.
+Barcelona, which hosted in 1992, is cited as a tourism success story, rising from the eleventh to the sixth most popular destination in Europe after the Summer Games there, and Sydney and Vancouver both saw slight increases in tourism after they hosted.
+But London, Beijing, and Salt Lake City all saw decreases in tourism the years of their Olympics.

 Ultimately, there is little evidence for an overall positive economic impact.
 Boston’s National Bureau of Economic Research has published findings that hosting has a positive impact on a country’s international trade.
-But economists Stephen Billings of the University of North Carolina and Scott Holladay of the University of Tennessee-Knoxville, and Fidelity’s Robert von Rekowsky, looking at several decades of Olympic Games, find no long-term impact of hosting on a country’s gross domestic product (GDP).
+But economists Stephen Billings of the University of North Carolina and Scott Holladay of the University of Tennessee-Knoxville found no long-term impact of hosting on a country’s gross domestic product (GDP).

 How could the Olympics be made more manageable?

-As costs have risen, a consensus has grown that the Olympic Games need reforms to make them more affordable.
-Many economists have pointed out that the IOC bidding process encourages wasteful spending, by favoring potential hosts who present the most ambitious Olympic plans.
-This so-called [PDF] “winner’s curse,” means that over-inflated bids—often pushed by local construction and hospitality interests—consistently overshoot the actual value of hosting.
+A consensus has grown among economists that the Olympic Games need reforms to make them more affordable.
+Many have pointed out that the IOC bidding process encourages wasteful spending, by favoring potential hosts who present the most ambitious plans.
+This so-called winner’s curse means that over-inflated bids—often pushed by local construction and hospitality interests—consistently overshoot the actual value of hosting.
 Observers have also criticized the IOC for not sharing more of the fast-growing revenue generated by the games.